Lagggpixel/Core/readme.md

 **Discord Module**
-- Add players online display feature in discord
+- Add tickets module
+- Convert to using javacord
+- Change to store token in jda

 **Economy Module**
 - None